Sadia Rashid: Early life

 She received her education from St Joseph's Convent School, Karachi and St Joseph's College, Karachi.
 Then she completed her Masters of Arts in Sociology from Karachi University.

 Personal life

-In 1970, she married a barrister, Rashid Munir Ahmad with whom she has three daughters, MaheNeemah (known as Maham), Amena Mian and Fatema Zahra Munir Ahmed, who is currently serving as MD/CEO Hamdard Lab (Waqf) Pak.
+In 1970, she married a barrister, Rashid Munir Ahmad, with whom she has three daughters, MaheNeemah (known as Maham), Amena Mian, and Fatema Zahra Munir Ahmed, who is currently serving as MD/CEO of Hamdard Lab (Waqf) Pak.

 On 7 February 2022, her husband Rashid Munir Ahmad died.

 Awards

 In February 2019, Sadia was awarded the Order of the Rising Sun, Gold Rays with Neck Ribbon, from the Japanese government in recognition of "her contribution for promoting cultural relations and mutual understanding between Japan and Pakistan."

+On 14 August 2024, Sadia was awarded the Hilal-i-Imtiaz, from the Government of Pakistan in recognition of "her exceptional contribution to the field of Education".